sterlingmuller/sterlingmuller/README.md

 ![github banner](littlePrinceResize.jpeg)
 ### Howdy, I'm Sterling!
-I'm a software developer and musician with a particular interest in mobile development.
+I'm a software developer, runner, and musician with a particular interest in mobile development.
 I am currently working on a React Native app, SongJournal.
 Please reach out if you are interested in my work.

 📍 Based in Austin, TX